-Replace Google Reader with Outlook RSS Feeds
+Replace Google Reader with Microsoft Outlook RSS Feeds

 If you haven’t already heard about the death of Google Reader coming June 30, 2013, you’ve been living under a rock.
 Many are now trying to find comparable feed readers without all the graphics that most of us who just want content don’t care for.